IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.2.2.2 JWT BPPC extension

-In an environment which uses the IHE Basic Patient Privacy Consents (BPPC) Profile for documenting the consent, the Authorization Server and Resource Server SHALL support the following extension parameter:
+In an environment which uses the IHE Basic Patient Privacy Consents (BPPC) Profile for documenting the consent, the Authorization Server and Resource Server shall  support the following extension parameter:

 - *patient\_id*: Patient identifier related to the Patient Privacy Policy Identifier.
-Its value SHOULD be the patient identifier in CX syntax or as URL.
+Its value should  be the patient identifier in CX syntax or as URL.

 - *doc\_id*: Patient Privacy Policy Acknowledgment Document.
-Its value SHOULD be an URN or URL.
+Its value should  be an URN or URL.

 - *acp*: Patient Privacy Policy Identifier.

-If present, the claims SHALL be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, e.g.,
+If present, the claims shall  be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, e.g.,

 ```json
 "extensions" : {